MilchRatchet/Luminary/README.md

 ![Pokitaru Example](/demo_images/Pokitaru.png)

-Luminary is a CUDA based Pathtracing renderer.
+Luminary is a CUDA based pathtracing renderer.

 This project is for fun and to learn more about `Computer Graphics`.
 Current plans can be found in the `Issues` tab.

 The goal is to use as few libraries as feasible.
-Currently these include `SDL2`, `zlib` and `Optix`.
+Currently, these include `SDL2`, `zlib` and `Optix`.
 However, only the denoiser is used from the Optix library.

 Meshes and textures in the example images are taken from the Ratchet and Clank HD Trilogy and were exported using [Replanetizer](https://github.com/RatchetModding/Replanetizer).

 # Usage

-The scene is decribed through the Luminary Scene Description format (`*.lum`).
-The format is documented in [Luminary File Documentations](LumFileDocs.md).
+The scene is described through the Luminary Scene Description format (`*.lum`).
+The format is documented in the [Luminary File Documentations](LumFileDocs.md).

 You can start as: